CCA131488/GeoFS-Extra-Airports-Runway/README.md

 but the new runways haven't ILS and nav data,so you can't see it and tp to it from the map

-### You can use the Simbrief or manually modify the navigation data to use ILS normally
+### You can use the Simbrief or manually modify the navigation data file to use ILS normally